Arman-Rajaei/sar-signal-processing-simulation/README.md

 # SAR Signal Processing Simulation

-This project simulates a simplified Synthetic Aperture Radar (SAR)-like signal acquisition scenario and applies advanced signal processing techniques such as wavelet-based denoising to enhance signal quality.
+This project simulates a simplified Synthetic Aperture Radar (SAR)-like signal acquisition scenario and applies advanced signal processing techniques such as wavelet-based and Kalman filtering to enhance signal quality.
 The goal is to demonstrate algorithm development and performance analysis in the context of SAR or radar-inspired signal processing.

 ---

 ## 🛰️ Project Overview

 - Simulates radar-like echo signals with multiple targets and added Gaussian noise.
-- Applies wavelet denoising to improve signal quality.
+- Applies both wavelet and Kalman filtering to improve signal quality.
-- Computes and visualizes Signal-to-Noise Ratio (SNR) before and after denoising.
+- Computes and visualizes Signal-to-Noise Ratio (SNR), Mean Squared Error (MSE), and PSNR.

 ---